 Given that we live in a society that doesn’t support parents or children well, when you find yourself being hard on yourself again, go back to your Listening Partner.
 In that safe space, with another non-judgmental adult, try apologizing, as if you were talking heart-to-heart with your child.
 Tell other people how sorry you are about what happened.
 Tell yourself sorry.
 Shed those tears.
 They are the rain that falls and makes the flowers so sweet in the spring.
 Share the dark thoughts you have, then leave them behind.

 Most often the voice inside our heads that digs at us about our imperfections is our parent’s voice, so you can also go back in your Listening Partnerships and stick up for yourself.
 Tell your listener: “I am a good person, I am doing my best!”
 This time around you get to fight for your dignity.
 Take on those corrosive messages implanted years ago by those who found you wanting.
-Those parents or carers didn’t know what to do with their stresses, and often blamed us for their upsets.
+Those parents or carers didn’t know what to do with their stresses and often blamed us for their upsets.
 So remember: you are good.

 Another important perspective is that when we were young and people were hard on us, or scary things happened to us, the hurt went in, and it stayed.
-Grownups didn’t know how to help us, so hurt felt permanent.
+Grownups didn’t know how to help us, so the hurt felt permanent.
 We were hurt and we were alone with it and we stayed hurt.
 When we notice that our children have been hurt we may start to think: “Oh my gosh, my poor kid.
-They’re going to be saddled with this for the rest of their lives!”
+They will be saddled with this for the rest of their lives!”
 The real situation is actually encouraging!
-You can learn Listening tools, taught by Hand in Hand Parenting, that will empower your child, at any age, to keep working through their feelings of hurt until they are fully powerful, cognisant, capable, warm human beings.
+You can learn Listening tools, taught by Hand in Hand Parenting, that will empower your child, at any age, to keep working through their feelings of hurt until they are fully powerful, cognizant, capable, warm human beings.
 That could take a while but you have time, tools, love, energy, and a community that you will build around you in the process of parenting by connection.

 They cared but they didn't know how to help.